baumrock/AdminStyleRock/README.md

 $config->styles->add('https://fonts.googleapis.com/css2?family=Sigmar+One&display=swap');
 ```

+For production you might want to download the font instead of adding it via google fonts.

-And then set the correct UIkit variable - so add this to your style:
+Next, we set the correct UIkit variable - so add this to your style:

 ```LESS
 @global-font-family: 'Sigmar One', cursive;